aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/data-modeling-05.en.md

 ## Initiating the Design Refinement Process

 At this stage, you'll execute the most critical phase of the data modeling process: iterative design refinement.
-This process transforms your initial conceptual model into a production-ready DynamoDB schema that efficiently supports all identified access patterns.
+This process transforms your initial conceptual model into a DynamoDB schema that efficiently supports all identified access patterns.

 ```shell
 Great!
 Now it is time to mark as completed task 3.2 and proceed with the next one as listed here `prompts/02-dynamodb-data-modeling/tasks.md`